glennhenry/Zombie-Pandemic-Recreated/game-spec.md

   - `npc-thief-01` for a generic thief dialogue (which in the case ask an item).
   - `thief-ambushes-player` for dialogue where a thief ambushes the player.
   - `injured-survivor-asking-meds` survivor needing meds, choice to help or not.
-  - `main-quest-05-intro` the intro dialogue for main quest 5.
+  - `main-mission-05-intro` the intro dialogue for main mission 5.
   - `main-boss-hideout-postbattle-01` dialogue after a boss battle.
   - `ambient-rumor-survivor-warning-zombies-uptown-01` a notice for atmosphere.
 - The dialogue is represented as graph connection. `nodes` being the graph of nodes, `nodeId` as the unique step, `nextNode` where the story goes.